brightspot/react-examples/restification/README.md

 To test the query, click the Play icon.

-> **Note:** Because you enter an alias of `ListOfMembers`, the object has that key rather than `brightspot_example_restification_MemberQuery` when the data is returned.

-In the GraphQL Explorer, create the first REST Map.
+Next, in the GraphQL Explorer, create the first REST Map:

-Click the Cog icon in the GraphQL Explorer.
-Three options display:
+1. Click the Cog icon in the GraphQL Explorer.

-1. Persisted Query Extension
-2. Schema
-3. Create REST Mapping

-Select **Create REST Mapping**.
+2. Select **Create REST Mapping**.

 Brightspot displays a pop-up form with the following sections: